Gudradain/spirit-island-template/_docs/board_front.md

       - target-title: Either "TARGET" or "TARGET LAND"
       - note: allows adding notes to the top of the innate (See Volcano Looming High or Lure of the Deep Wilderness as an example)
       - level: Contains the information for one level of an Innate Power
-        - threshold: Contains the elemental information for the threshold:
+        - threshold: Contains the threshold informatioin.
+Can include:
+          - Elements: 1-plant,2-fire
+		  - Icons: 2-wilds
+		  - Costs: cost-2
+		  Example: Volcano: *\<level threshold="3-fire,cost-2"\>* or Many Minds *\<level threshold="1-air,2-animal,2-beasts"\>*
+		- long: if you add 'long' to the level tag, it will allow the description to spill over into the next column (like Volcano)
-          - Example: 1-plant,2-fire
+		  - Example: *\<level threshold="5-fire,3-air,5-earth,10-destroyed-presence" long\>*
         - The actual text for the level sits within the level tag
         - To achieve 'for each element' effects, use the notation {element, #}.
 For example, Serpent's second innate has "for each {moon,2} {stone,2}" on the second level.